 Stats: Attack (Max)

-Belly Drum's a high-risk high-reward maneuver; using it sacrifices half a unit's HP!
-However, that creature sets their attack to its maximum value, increasing it by six stages (assuming no other modifications had been made).
+Belly Drum's a high-risk, high-reward maneuver; using it sacrifices half a unit's HP!
+However, that creature sets its attack to its maximum value, increasing it by six stages (assuming no other modifications had been made).

 You can offset the HP loss with healing moves like Rest, healing items like berries, or by simply defeating foes with increased-priority attacks (like Aqua Jet) before they counterattack.